Divorce

 What Are the Requirements to File for Divorce in Virginia?

-For any divorce case in Virginia, one party has to have been a resident for at least 6 months prior to filing the case.
+For any divorce case in Virginia, one party must have been a resident for at least six months before filing the case.
 If the other spouse has no connection to Virginia, the court may not have jurisdiction to determine any property or support issues between the parties.

-The Commonwealth also designates if the marriage did not produce children, the couple must have been separated for a minimum of six months.
-Additionally, they must put together a written property settlement agreement before moving forward to file for a divorce.
+The Commonwealth also designates that if the marriage did not produce children, the couple must have been separated for at least six months.
+Additionally, they must put together a written property settlement agreement before filing for a divorce.
 Couples who are parents of children must be separated for at least one year before being eligible to file for divorce.

 Questions regarding divorce issues?
 Contact our office today or schedule a call with one of our client services coordinators.